-Now we turn to Theorem \ref{thm:phase transition}.
-In this work we take the combinatorial approach of \cite{Shortproof} instead of the standard route map for proving non-trivial phase transitions for interlacements, namely via the ``sprinkling'' technique and decoupling inequalities (see \cite{Szni12} or Chapter 8 of \cite{Mousquetaires}), which is lengthier and more involving (but yields more quantitative controls, for instance in the region corresponding in our set-up to $\alpha > \alpha^{**}_r$).
-The central object in this approach is the dyadic renormalization tree with a set of specific rules on how vertices of the tree should be embedded in $\mathbb{Z}^d$ so that the image of all leaves are in some sense ``well-separated''.
+We now turn to Theorem \ref{thm:phase transition}.
+In this work we have chosen the combinatorial approach of \cite{Shortproof} instead of the standard route map in proving non-trivial phase transitions for interlacements, namely via the ``sprinkling'' technique and decoupling inequalities (see \cite{Szni12} or Chapter 8 of \cite{Mousquetaires}), for the latter is lengthier and more involving (but yields more quantitative controls, for instance in the region corresponding in our set-up to $\alpha > \alpha^{**}_r$).
+A more detailed explanation on the proof strategy can be found at the beginning of Section \ref{se:3}.

-The finiteness of $\alpha^*_1$ follows, intuitively, from an ``energy-entropy competition''.
-To be more specific, if the vacant set crosses an annulus with the size of order $6^n$, then by a argument similar to \cite{Shortproof}, there exists $\mathcal{T}$, an embedding of the dyadic tree of depth $n$, such that the crossing passes through the image of all $2^n$ leaves of $\mathcal{T}$, which are well-separated.
-On the one hand, we can show that the probability cost of the interlacement set avoiding all leaves is of order $\exp(-c\alpha 2^n)$, thanks to a capacity lower bound relying on the well-separation of leaves in the embedding.
-On the other hand, the number of possible embeddings is bounded by $C^{2^n}$ according to the rules.
-Hence, when $\alpha$ is sufficiently large, the crossing probability decays to $0$ very quickly as $n$ tends to infinity, implying that there is no chance of percolation.